Total Country B104

 Sports

-The Kootenay ICE were swept by the Brandon Wheat Kings in a two game series this weekend.
-The ICE go …
+KIJHL: Riders eager for first win over Thunder CatsPosted: January 20, 2017

+The Fernie Ghostriders are on the hunt for their first win over the Creston Valley Thunder Cats Frid …

-KIJHL: Nitros, Riders drop lone weekend outingsPosted: January 16, 2017
+KIJHL: Kimberley, Fernie start weekend at homePosted: January 20, 2017

-The Kimberley Dynamiters failed to take control of the Eddie Mountain Division Saturday, falling 5-2 …

-It will be a quiet Friday for the Eddie Mountain Division of the KIJHL.
-Only two teams will be on th …
+It will be a busy weekend for the Eddie Mountain Division of the KIJHL.
+On Friday, the Kimberley Dyn …

+WHL: ICE visit Americans for first Krebs’ family feudPosted: January 20, 2017

+The Kootenay ICE are taking on the Tri-City Americans in Washington, Friday.
+The team is looking to …